whatwedo/docker-base-images/images/symfony3/README.md

 ## Upstart

 The default command (`CMD`) of this image is set to `/sbin/upstart`. `/sbin/upstart` provides a simple init logic.
-You able to place one or multiple scripts in the `/etc/upstart` directory.
+You are able to place one or multiple scripts in the `/etc/upstart` directory.
 These scripts are going to be automatically executed in alphabetical order at the container startup.
 After running all scripts, `/sbin/upstart` will trigger the runit execution.

 ## Environment Variables